A Night on the Rim of an Erupting Volcano in Vanuatu

 After the Volcano

-I slept in a bungalow with a thatched roof, a mosquito net, and the distant rumble of Mount Yasur through the walls.
+Sleep comes in a bungalow with a thatched roof, a mosquito net, and the distant rumble of Mount Yasur through the walls.
 Every few minutes, a faint thump.
 Like a heartbeat.

 And Vanuatu's relationship with the volcano is different from how most Western countries manage natural hazards.
 There are no elaborate visitor centers, no gift shops, no safety videos.
 There's a local guide who knows the mountain because his family has lived near it for generations, a 300-meter walk, and a crater rim.
-The intimacy is what makes it extraordinary — and slightly terrifying.
+The intimacy is what makes it extraordinary — and slightly thrilling.